-Also, similarly to the case of emission standards, coordination of immunity standards is also being performed since the movement by the World Trade Organization (WTO) to do away with non-tariff barriers.
-However, since the installation environment of the target equipment differs, some standard values differ.
-A comparison of various immunity standards is shown in Table I.2.1-3 (March 2004 to the present).
-Particularly, in the case of NEBS standards, the required value for a radiated electromagnetic field for Level 3 products is 8.5 V/m, and by revising [ITU-T K.48], the immunity level for a radiated electromagnetic field has been raised to 10 V/m.
-Due to differences in applied standards such as this, and a movement to revise the standards, it is necessary to periodically review the standards for resistance of equipment to electromagnetic wave attacks, and to reflect that into decisions of whether or not countermeasures are necessary.
+In addition, as in the case of emission standards, coordination of immunity standards is also being implemented since the movement by the World Trade Organization (WTO) to do away with non-tariff barriers.
+However, since the installation environment of the target equipment differs, some standard values also differ.
+A comparison of various immunity standards is shown in Table I.11 (2004 to the present).
+Particularly, in the case of NEBS standards, the required value for a radiated electromagnetic field for Level 3 products is 8.5 V/m and by revising [ITU-T K.48], the immunity level for a radiated electromagnetic field has been raised to 10 V/m.
+Due to differences in applied standards such as this and a movement to revise the standards, it is necessary to periodically review the standards for resistance of equipment to electromagnetic wave attacks and to reflect these changes in decisions of whether or not countermeasures are necessary.